-- The name of the course, experiment, or room number where the waste was produced.
+- The name of the course, experiment, or room number where the waste will be produced.

 - Follow up with an email to: ehs(at)smith.edu to request hazwaste pickup.
 Please include in your email your building and lab room #; if it is a large number of containers or if you need a pickup right away, please state that in the email.

 How to dispose of an empty bottle that once had a chemical in it?